nsmryan/RustRoguelike/README.md

 # Rust Roguelike

 This Rust Roguelike is a Roguelike written in Rust.
+It is a Roguelike with a focus on movement, use of space, stealth, and some resource management.

+## Building

 This is tested on Windows and Linux.
 On Linux (and on a Mac, although this is untested), make sure SDL2 is installed.
 On Windows the repository